 Canoe Trail - For canoeist and kayakers the Orange Beach Canoe Trail offers the perfect opportunity to get out on the water.
 Ten designated landing sites are located along Wolf Bay, Bay La Launch, Arnica Bay, Bayou St. John and Cotton Bayou.

-Disc Golf - 9 hole, Par 27 course located on Canal Road (Hwy.
+Disc Golf - DISC GOLF COURSE CLOSED WITH NEW LOCATION TBD.
+9 hole, Par 27 course located on Canal Road (Hwy.
 180 East) adjacent to Unleashed Dog Park.

 Public Boat Launches - There are two public boat launches located in Orange Beach.
 Both launches are part of the Alabama State Park system and have paved parking lots.